phaserjs/phaser/changelog/3.60/WebGLRenderer.md

 * The `Renderer.Snapshot.WebGL` function has had its first parameter changed from an `HTMLCanvasElement` to a `WebGLRenderingContext`.
 This is now passed in from the `snapshot` methods inside the WebGL Renderer.
 The change was made to allow it to work with WebGL2 custom contexts (thanks @andymikulski)
 * `WebGLSnapshot` will now flip the pixels in the created Image element if the source was a framebuffer.
 This means grabbing a snapshot from a Dynamic or Render Texture will now correctly invert the pixels on the y axis for an Image.
 Grabbing from the game renderer will skip this.
 * `WebGLRenderer.snapshotFramebuffer` and by extension, the snapshot methods in Dynamic Textures and Render Textures, has been updated to ensure that the width and height never exceed the framebuffer dimensions, or it'll cause a runtime error.
 The method `snapshotArea` has had this limitation removed as a result, allowing you to snapshot areas that are larger than the Canvas.
 Fix #5707 (thanks @teng-z)
+* `WebGLSnapshot` and `CanvasSnapshot` will now Math.floor the width/height values to ensure no sub-pixel dimensions, which corrupts the resulting texture.
+Fix #6099 (thanks @orjandh)

 ## Context Loss Handling Updates